jaredly/jerd/docs/Roadmap.md

 #### NORMAL MODE

+Questions:
+- should 'attributes' count as atomic? probably actually ... idk. let's try it.
+- also, when hmmm

 - [ ] hmmm got to be honest about how long an `id` is going to be folks.
 I guess with hideIds it's fine...

 Ok so I think what we need is: